Anna-Little-Bird/Obstacle-Avoidance-Robot/README.md

 -	display states of the systems on a LCD display;
 -	minimal size and cost.

 The core of the project is PIC18F25K22 microcontroller.
 For navigation task two ultrasonic sensors HC-SR04 were used.
-The moving part aws presented by 2 wheel chassis which was operated by PIC AXE408 motor shield.
+The moving part was presented by 2 wheel chassis which was operated by PIC AXE408 motor shield.

 To fulfil the requirements the following state diagram was designed:
 ![state diagram](https://github.com/Anna-Little-Bird/Obstacle-Avoiding-Robot/blob/master/Photos/State%20Diagram.jpg)